-A common response you may get from the farming community or even neighboring fire departments is that these incidents in agriculture don't happen in our community, or at very little.
-15 trapped miners will get headline news across the world and be covered for multiple days, but 15 agricultural incidents can happen in a week and receive little if any coverage because they are disparate.
-Its important to emphasize that you are not selling anything.
+A common response you may get from the farming/ ranching community or even neighboring fire departments is that these incidents in agriculture don't happen in our community, or happen very rarely.

+Fifteen trapped miners will get headline news across the world and be covered for multiple days, but fifteen agricultural incidents can happen in a week and receive little if any coverage because they are disparate.
+It's important to emphasize that you are not selling anything.
 They certainly do not have to use the tools we are using, nor do they have to be a part of the RF-DASH program.
-Its important to expand upon what you are already wanting to do for your community.
-To add to your health and safety arsenal, finding farmers with Fire/EMS experience can provide some nice members to your team and reaching your ultimate goal.
-This includes thinking about the people you are brining into the classroom to train on RF-DASH.
-They are just as important as the curriculum you are providing them.
-So, go and find that farm leadership and community members that can help you better connect with the farming and fire/EMS community.
+It's important to expand upon what you are already wanting to do for your community.
+To add to your health and safety arsenal, finding farmers/ranchers with Fire/